SimonMacer/AnWave/README.md

 How to uninstall Windows Update Service Extended service?

-Open Windows Key-Point, in 【Configure Windows Update for Business】tab > Settings.
-Click【Uninstall Windows Update Service Extended (wuauservx.exe)】item of【Uninstall】button.
+Open Windows Key-Point, in the【Configure Windows Update for Business】tab > Settings.
+Click the【Uninstall】button of【Uninstall Windows Update Service Extended (wuauservx.exe)】item.